Lelelo1/rns-reactifiy/README.md

 **Notice**:
-Don't use this yet - as a problem in release build has beed discovered #15
+Don't use this yet - as a problem in release build has been discovered #15